The ultimate Mac recovery mode guide

 - Shift-Command-Option-R: the macOS that came with your Mac or the closest version still available.

 - Make sure you’re following the correct steps for the Mac you’re using.
-Using Command-R or any variation of it doesn’t work with Apple silicon Macs, for example.
+Using Command-R or any variation of it doesn’t work for a Mac with Apple silicon, for example.

 - Make sure you press the keys simultaneously, not one after the other.